A Survey of Code-switched Speech and Language Processing: Introduction

 But we should not give up, there is underlying structure, and there are constraints, and we have good machine learning modeling techniques that can deal with uncertainty.
 Recently, there has been quite a lot of interest in the speech and NLP community on processing code-switched speech and text, and this paper aims at describing progress made in the field, and discussing open problems.

 This survey is organized as follows.
 First, we introduce why code-switching is a challenging and important problem for speech and NLP.
 Next, in Section 2, we briefly describe linguistic studies on code-switching with other theoretical aspects.
 In Section 3 we describe speech and NLP corpora and resources that have been created for code-switched language pairs.
-Section 4 describes approaches to handling code-switching in specific speech and NLP applications.
-We conclude in Section 5 with a description of the challenges that remain to be addressed and future directions.
+Section 4 describes techniques for building models for code-switching in specific speech and NLP applications.
+Section 5 describes various shared tasks and challenges that have been conducted to evaluate code-switching, and introduces benchmarks that evaluate models across tasks and languages.
+We conclude in Section 6 with a description of the challenges that remain to be addressed and future directions.